sigmie/sigmie.com/docs/v0/laravel-scout.md

 Once Elasticsearch Scout is properly installed you are ready to start using it.
 To do so first you have to set up the Elasticsearch connection.

 ## Local
-It’s common that for **local** development you will have Elasticsearch running on post `9200` under the `127.0.0.1` IP address.
-In this case, you don’t any further configuration.
+It’s common for **local development** to have Elasticsearch running at  `127.0.0.1`  and listening on port `9200`.
+In this case, you won’t need any further configuration.

-You can start an Elasticsearch docker container for **local** development by running:
+If you haven’t an Elasticsearch running locally, you can start an Elasticsearch docker container for **local** development by running:
 ```bash
 docker run -p 127.0.0.1:9200:9200 -e "discovery.type=single-node" docker.elastic.co/elasticsearch/elasticsearch-oss:7.10.2-amd64
 ```

+This command will start Elasticsearch on your **local** machine and listen for connections at `9200`.

 ## Production
-For **production** environment you will need to specify a different Elasticsearch IP Address.
-You can use the `ELASTICSEARCH_HOSTS` environmental variable for this.
+In **production** use the `ELASTICSEARCH_HOSTS` environmental variable to tell scout where to find your Elasticsearch hosts.

 ```
 ELASTICSEARCH_HOSTS=10.0.0.1:9200